Bacon Fat Brussels with Onions and Mushrooms

 Bacon fat adds a rich smokey taste that goes well with just about anything.
 Other fats from cooking beef, pork, chicken, duck, or goose are all worthy of saving and bring their own nuance.

-Think duck or goose fat potatoes, beef fat stir-fried vegetables, chicken fat in chopped liver and onions, pork fat in potato buns or cornbread, and of course bacon fat Brussels sprouts.
+Think duck or goose fat potatoes, beef fat stir-fried vegetables, chicken fat in chopped liver and onions, pork fat in potato buns or cornbread, and of course bacon fat in roasted Brussels sprouts.

 So if you’re cooking meat, that leftover fat is a precious by-product, not garbage.
 Used in moderation, and in place of cooking oil that you would be adding anyway, animal fat can elevate your dishes to new heights.